ConventionCatCorp/concat-docs/docs/guides/templates/templates.md

   </li>
 </ul>

-Existing overrides have three buttons: Activate/Deactivate, Edit, and Delete respectively.
+Existing overrides have two buttons: Edit and Delete.

 ### Creating and modifying overrides